Menu

 1. Play the Whisper Game to consider the shortcomings of second-hand information.
 Have a student write down a statement, then whisper it to their neighbour.
 The next student will whisper it to their neighbour, and so on.
 Compare what the final student heard to what was originally said.
 Use this to illustrate that news coverage is second-hand information.

-2. Read Traditional Media and Political Coverage.
+2. Read Legacy Media and Political Coverage.

 KEY QUESTIONS

-3. Read Opinions and Editorials.
+3. Read Editorials and Opinions.

 KEY QUESTIONS